 The majority of Iceland’s land mammals were introduced by humans; all but one species, in fact.
 The Arctic Fox is the only native land mammal, but the species have certainly adapted to the landscape.

-The domestic animals—such as cows, horses and sheep—had to become tough to survive Iceland's winters and lava fields.
+Domestic animals in Iceland - such as cows, horses and sheep - had to become tough to survive the island's winters and lava fields.
 When it comes to Icelandic sheep, did you know that there are more than twice as many sheep as people in the Land of Fire and Ice?
 It's no wonder they're a significant part of Icelandic culture.

 The Icelandic sheep breed